eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 Skill set for roles in VLSI post-silicon validation:
 + skill set:
+	- As a ML processor bring-up and validation engineer in our System Engineering team, you will have a unique opportunity to work at the intersection of machine learning and systems engineering: performing combined tuning of model + system parameters, studying sparsity and data statistics vs. power/temperature; debugging performance and power bottlenecks for modern machine learning models.
+Additionally, the successful candidate will gain experience with state-of-the art ML processor architecture, embedded firmware development, FPGA and board design and debug.
+	- Development of post-silicon test and characterization/tuning plans
+	- ML processor bring-up and validation
+	- Firmware development in C++
+	- Architecture and development of frameworks for automating post-silicon verification, data analysis and debug
+	- RTL development for FPGAs
+	- Power/performance/speed characterization, data analysis and product definition
+	- Bachelor or Master’s in Electrical or Computer Engineering
+	- Superior analytical and problem-solving skills
+	- Excellent programming skills (C, C++, Python, Perl)
+	- Strong understanding of computer architecture and logic design
+	- Good understanding of circuit design, power regulation, high speed signal propagation
+	- Understanding of machine learning concepts and familiarity with popular machine learning frameworks and models
+	- Experience using lab equipment: high speed oscilloscopes, logic and protocol analyzers, spectrum analyzers, etc.
+	- Interest in and understanding of machine learning
+	- Superior verbal and written communication skills
+	- Ability to work cross functionally and drive issues to closure
++ skill set:
 	- Senior Post-Silicon Validation Engineer
 	- The successful candidate will join, as a key member, a team of post-silicon validation engineers that work towards the productization of high-performance FPGAs in 7nm and below.